Q: Are fees charged for quotes?

 A: You can email us, phone a broker here at the office or fax us.

-A: Yes – A change of circumstances may mean the insurance you have in place is no longer current.
+A: Yes.
+A change of circumstances may mean the insurance you have in place is no longer current.
 It may be that your circumstances change in a way that means your risk is reduced and you’re paying too much, or that your risk is increased and you’re exposed to uninsured losses.
 Either way, advising your broker of your changes will allow them to review your insurances and ensure your policies remain relevant.
-It’s advisable to review your insurance regularly – at the very least annually – because changes may have taken place that alter your risk profile, and the policies available to cover your risks may also have changed.
+It’s advisable to review your insurance regularly – at the very least annually – because changes may have taken place that alter your risk profile.
+The policies available to cover your risks may also have changed.

 Q: How do I make a claim?

-A: Please see the Claims section of the website for a complete listing of all insurance companies we represent, and their claims numbers.
+A: Please see the Claims section of the website for a complete listing of all insurance companies we represent, and their claim numbers.

-Q: How do I make sense of all the different terms insurers use for their policies and make the right choice?
+Q: How do I make sense of all the different terms insurers use for their policies?
+How do I make the right choice?

 Q: Is sewage backup covered?

 A: Companies may give their policies different names for marketing reasons, but contracts generally fall into three main categories:

 – Some policies only cover “specified perils.”
 In other words, if the peril (the cause of damage) is not indicated in the contract, it’s not covered.

 – Other policies cover named perils for the contents of your home as well as all perils for the building itself.
 An “all perils” policy covers loss from a wide range of causes but instead of listing the perils, it lists the EXCLUSIONS, or what is NOT COVERED.
 This is generally known as “broad” coverage.